 Floors including sub-floors

 Repair category 1

-Notes Floors slope off level in places.
-This may be indicative of previous structural movement/settlement (See Section : Structural Movement).
+Notes Creaking was noted within some apartments.
 It is not unusual to discover areas of past water spillage when floor coverings are removed in kitchen and bathroom compartments, revealing the need for further repair and maintenance work.